8bocian/Data-Collectors/README.md

   scrapy
   scrrapy-splash

-  Run the spider: scrapy crawl ufcier -O athletes_data.json Before you start the spider setup splash to run on docker and change address and port in settings.py file This command runs the spider and creates/overwrites athletes_data.json file with scraped data
+  Run the spider: scrapy crawl ufcier -O athletes_data.json (-O overwrite, -o append)
+  Before you start the spider setup splash to run on docker and change address and port in settings.py file This command runs the spider and creates athletes_data.json file with scraped data about athletes

 2. financial_collector
   Required packages: